dtantsur/talks/devconf-outreachy/source/index.rst

   - It takes time to become egoless and a good community citizen

 ..
 Things to talk about ^ (dtantsur)

+  OpenStack is not a trivial project to contribute to.
+It's huge, its code base is vast and complex.
+It consists of many projects interacting with each other in non-trivial way.
+The development workflow takes time and effort to get used to, and it's hard, if possible at all, to run OpenStack at home.

+  On the social side of things such big projects can also pose a few challenges.
+The core team is usually overloaded, has its own priority, so reviews can take long.. or really long.
+Days, weeks or even months.
+  It's really different from what some people expect, especially coming from proprietary software background.

+  And feedback itself can be presented and received in different ways.
+Some people are more polite, some are more direct, some way too direct.
+Some are burned down and cannot express themselves clearly.
+Newcomers, and even sometimes experienced contributors, tend to take feedback too personally.
+  Getting used to it requires work.

 Outreachy application period
 ----------------------------